-Author has written 21 stories for Avatar: Last Airbender, Naruto, Harry Potter, Walking Dead, Lost, Split, Aliens/Predator, Hellboy, and Supernatural.
+Author has written 30 stories for Avatar: Last Airbender, Naruto, Harry Potter, Walking Dead, Lost, Split, Aliens/Predator, Hellboy, and Supernatural.

 Lately, the site has been having problems with profiles.
 It seems to enjoy taking away my page breaks and putting everything on the left margin.
 Well...there really isn't anything I can do about that, so I hope it doesn't effect the layout of my profile too much.
 I just thought everyone deserved a little warning that it usually doesn't look like this. :)

 You won't find anything copied and pasted onto my profile.

 Because I believe in standing out in a crowd to the best of one's abilities (and to those who don't know, is a very large crowd).
 I'll just come out and say it...no one wants to read a profile where there is a few thousand words...none of which the author has written themselves.
 I don't mind reading a lengthy profile as long as it's not filled with stuff like "Because I'm this, I must be this." or poems shaped to look like apple trees.
 If I see that, I click the little blue arrow and sprint (that's right...sprint) back the way I came.
 I understand that this is one monster of a profile, but I enjoy keeping it up to date and getting responses about how entertaining it is.
 Therefore, I will not be cutting it down.